BA (Hons) Animation

 Throughout this course, you will also learn how to create detailed models from scratch through to lighting and rendering.
 You’ll also explore different aspects of the animator’s role.
 You’ll create stop motion sequences, experiment with different styles of animation and learn about 3D character acting, character animation, motion graphics and creature animation.

 Opportunity modules are a key part of the BNU curriculum.
-You’ll choose modules in both your first and second year from a broad selection in areas such as sustainability, entrepreneurship, creativity, digital skills, personal growth, civic engagement, health & wellbeing and employment.
+You’ll choose modules in your first year from a broad selection in areas such as sustainability, entrepreneurship, creativity, digital skills, personal growth, civic engagement, health & wellbeing and employment.
 Opportunity modules are designed to enable you to develop outside the traditional boundaries of your discipline and help you to further stand out from the crowd to future employers.

 By your final year, you’ll be working on projects to build your showreel for entry into employment in this exciting industry.
 You will also have opportunities to collaborate with students on other creative courses at the university.